 Holden et al (2007) Potentiation of NF-κB-dependent transcription and inflammatory mediator release by histamine in human airway epithelial cells.
 FASEB J 152 891 PMID: 17891168

 Do you know of a great paper that uses (R)-(-)-α-Methylhistamine dihydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
-Be the first to review (R)-(-)-alpha-Methylhistamine dihydrobromide and earn rewards!
+Be the first to review (R)-(-)-α-Methylhistamine dihydrobromide and earn rewards!

 Submit a review and receive an Amazon gift card.